simonthi/glyphs-scripts/README.md

 Download the rpository and put the scripts in the Glyphs Script folder.
 Go to Scripts --> Open Script folder, place downloaded items.
 After that reload scripts, holding down the alt key while pressing on Scripts in the Glyphs menu bar.

 For advacned users: clone this repo into your scripts folder.
 This helps keeping files in sync!
+For example like this:
+`git clone https://github.com/simonthi/glyphs-scripts.git ~/Users/USER/Library/Application Support/Glyphs/Scripts` and replace USER with your username on your machine.

 # About the scripts